 Keyword research is the cornerstone of any SEO campaign.
 Find out whether you are making any of these common mistakes.

-Keyword research is the blueprint of any SEO strategy and helps you map out the plan for your on and off page optimisation.
+Keyword research is the blueprint of any SEO strategy and helps you map out the plan for your on and off-page optimization.
 Finding quality keywords is a laborious and painstaking process but if you put the hard yards in at the start of your campaign, you will reap the rewards in increased traffic, a lower bounce rate and an improved conversion rate.
-Here are the frequent mistakes that people new to SEO can make.
+Here are the frequent SEO mistakes that people new to SEO can make.

 Assuming you know what keywords to use

-A common keyword research mistake is to simply guess at the keywords that your target market is using to find your products.
-Brainstorming keywords in essence is not a bad tactic as you know your products and services best but it cannot be used in isolation.
-A variety of different strategies should be employed to find keywords and then you need to drill down to find a shortlist.
+A common keyword research mistake is to simply guess the keywords that your target market is using to find your products.
+Brainstorming keywords in essence is not a bad tactic as you know your products and services best, but it cannot be used in isolation.
+A variety of different strategies should be employed to find keywords, and then you need to drill down to find a shortlist.
 These tactics include:

 - Google Analytics and other web analytics tools

-- Free tools such as Google Keyword Research Tool
+- Free keyword research tools such as Google Keyword Planner

 - Paid-for tools such as WordTracker, Linkio and Keyword Discovery